jracelis-hub/FTP-Server/README.md

 The server being the FTP server (replier) and client is the user (requestor).

-The server will be listen on a its own configured port and will wrap around a specific directory on the server.
+The server will be listen on a its own configured port and will be _"mounted"_ around a specified directory on the server.

 Using the base set of rules and structure, the flow consists of the Data Transfer Process (DTP) and Command Process (CP).

-**Data Transfer Process** - the process of the server sending over requested information from the client (user).
+**Data Transfer Process** - the process of the server sending over requested information from the client(user).

-**Command Process** - a set of requested commands from the user to determine the correct data transfer process
+**Command Process** - a set of commands that the client(user) requests to determine the correct data transfer process.

 <table>
 	<thead align="center">